Q. What is the quickest way to get to the St. Maximilian Retreat House from Toronto?

 Q. May I bring my pet?

-A. The Maximilian Retreat House is an animal-friendly place.
-Please adhere to our policies.
+A. Please adhere to our policies.

 Please review our Guest Agreement for more details.

 A. In the religious and spiritual sense, when a person says that he is going to a retreat, he means that he is withdrawing from society to a quiet place for prayer, study, to reflect or to meditate.
 It is time to engage in adoration or spiritual exercises.
 It usually covers a period of a few days and held at a religious house.
 Retreats help those who are soul searching and assists them in finding their purpose in life.
 Retreats also serve the purpose of spiritual growth, improving one's closeness with God, taking the time to listen and hear God's voice in one's heart.

 A. A religious order is a lineage of communities and organizations of people who live in some way set apart from society in accordance with their specific religious devotion, usually characterized by the principles of its founder's religious practice.
 Three vows commonly taken are vows of poverty, obedience and chastity.
 Members of a religious order relinquish all possessions and personal authority.
 Religious orders are found in the Roman Catholic Church and the Eastern Orthodox Church and, although rarely, in Protestant churches.
 The Franciscans, Jesuits, and Trappists are religious orders.
 Here is a partial list of religious orders.